scottdaniel/bacphene/README.md

     userpassword = paste0(user,':',passwd))
 ```

-However, to facilitate demonstration, I have run the previous codeblock
+However, to facilitate demonstration, I have run the previous code-block
 and written the results lists to flat files here:
 ./examples/Bacteroides\_xylanisolvens.RData